sower/Notes/Notes/CS/Python.md

 ```

 ## Duck Types
 A duck type is an implicit type that prescribes a set of special methods.
-Any object that has those methods defined is considered a member of that duck type.  <br />  ​
+Any object that has those methods defined is considered a member of that duck type.

 **Comparable**